Why Is Finding Love So Difficult in 2021?

 Why is it so hard to find love??
-You’d think that it would be easy to find love in 2020…We have dating apps, meet-ups, online forums, social media, and more.
-Before you read this article (in which I’m laying out some of the negatives), please check out our Facebook page where we’ll be tackling the problem of finding love head on, including focusing on the solutions!
+You’d think that it would be easy to find love in 2021…We have dating apps, meet-ups, online forums, social media, and more.
+Before you read this article (in which I’m laying out some of the negatives), please check out our Facebook page where we’ll be focusing on the solutions rather just the problems!

 Despite the promise of online dating, one study found that 70% of Tinder users didn’t even go on a date from the app!
 Even E-Harmony’s own data shows that most couples don’t meet online.

 Most users of online dating are finding that the process of liking, matching, texting, and meeting someone is a lot of wasted effort, after sorting through the time wasters, ghosters, and fakes.
 Relationships that start from online dating aren’t as likely to last, so there’s that.
 This may be because online dating is unnatural for many reasons.

 Despite people generally resenting online dating, we also feel compelled to use it as if no other option exists.

 Another reason finding love is so hard isn’t due to a lack of choice, but because we have so much choice.
 This is called the “choice paradox” and it is basically that the more options we have, the less likely we are capable of making a good choice, if we can make one at all.
 So, when presented with 30 decent men online, it’s very hard to narrow it down to just one, or focus your emotional and social attention to just one.
 And, those guys all have options as well.
 So, nobody chooses to settle down with anyone, leading to ridiculous frustration.